galenholt/HydroBOT/developer.md

 `xml2` seems to be extra touchy to install on Unix, and errors sometimes with a message about `pkg-config` and sometimes about permissions to move things from the `00LOCK` directory.
 I am working on a smoother fix for this- currently tried `install.packages('xml2', dependencies = TRUE, INSTALL_opts = c('--no-lock'))` inside R, which worked but took *forever* and seems to have messed up my `activate.R` file.

+### Python environments
+Use the poetry in `/werptoolkitpy` to build the python environment in `/werptoolkitpy`.
+See the note in the werptoolkitr readme about what is needed on the python side to actually use the package- the short answer is a python environment with `py-ewr`.
+I'm working on making that automatic, for now, users will need to set that up manually.
+Can use WERP_toolkit_demo as a template.

 ## Notes-edit
 VS seems to sometimes struggle to find the library if started in WERP_toolkit.
 In that case, start a new workspace in WERP_toolkit/werptoolkitr.